Luca Zidane

 Winner2015

-* Club domestic league appearances and goals as of 8 March 2026
+* Club domestic league appearances and goals as of 4 June 2026

-‡ National team caps and goals as of 10 January 2026
+‡ National team caps and goals as of 22 June 2026

 Close

-He represented his country of birth, France at youth international levels.
+He represented his country of birth, France, at youth international levels.
 Having qualified through his paternal grandparents, he was selected for the Algeria senior national team in 2025, and played for them at the 2025 Africa Cup of Nations.
 He is the son of French professional football manager and former player Zinedine Zidane.

 Early life

 Luca Zinedine Zidane was born in Aix-en-Provence, France, on 13 May 1998.
-He is the son of the footballer Zinedine Zidane and professional dancer Veronique Fernández.[3]
-He is the second of four brothers, all of who – Enzo, Théo, and Elyaz – are professional footballers who developed at the Real Madrid youth academy.[4]
-Zidane is of Spanish descent through his mother,[5] and of Algerian Arab Berber descent through his father.[6]
-He has French and Algerian nationality.[7]
+He is the son of the footballer Zinedine Zidane and professional dancer Veronique Fernández.[2]
+He is the second of four brothers, all of whom – Enzo, Théo, and Elyaz – are professional footballers who developed at the Real Madrid youth academy.[3]
+Zidane is of Spanish descent through his mother,[4] and Algerian Berber descent through his father.[5]
+He has French and Algerian nationality.[6]

 Club career